 TOTAL DIRECT ENERGIE

-Nineteen participations and as many emotion-packed years for Jean-René Bernaudeau's team, which never fails to push the right buttons in summer.
-It boasts the strongest regional roots of any team with its ties to the Vendée department, which last year hosted the Grand Départ for the fifth time in 25 years.
+Twenty participations and as many emotion-packed years for Jean-René Bernaudeau's team, which never fails to push the right buttons in July.
+It boasts the strongest regional roots of any team with its ties to the Vendée department, which in 2018 hosted the Grand Départ for the fifth time in 25 years.
 Born in 2000, the team then known as Bonjour started to shine in its second participation, when it defended François Simon's yellow jersey between the Alps and the Pyrenees.
-The goal back then was to prove there was a place in the Tour for lesser-known French cyclists despite the American's supremacy.
+The goal back then was to prove there was a place in the Tour for lesser-known French cyclists despite Lance Armstrong's supremacy.

-After renaming his team La Boulangère in the wake of a financial rescue by local authorities, the "Gypsy of the Bocage" struck gold in 2004.
+After renaming his team to La Boulangère as part of a bailout by local authorities, the "Gypsy of the Bocage" struck gold in 2004.
 Coming one week before start of the Tour, Thomas Voeckler's first French Championship was not just a quasi-miracle.
 It heralded a ten-day odyssey in yellow, followed by another one seven years later, this time in Europcar colours but still in the same structure, one which has been repeatedly shaken by internal tensions and an uncertain future.

 - Final victory0